-In this section, I’ll walk through a scenario for why and how you might want to change the native frame rates of the footage before editing.
+In part 2 of this 5-part series, I’ll walk through a scenario for why and how you might want to change the native frame rates of the footage before editing.
 This example is intended to give you a good idea of this workflow option, but keep in mind that your project might have different needs or requirements than my example here.

 We can change the native frame rate of clips in the clip attributes settings to match our project settings.
 Of course, when we change the frame rate in clip attributes, we’re not actually altering a clip’s files, we’re simply telling Resolve to play back the files with a different frame rate.
 The recorded number of frames in a file won’t change.

 When you change the frame rate in clip attributes, higher frame rate clips will play back slower in a lower frame rate project.
 So, if you have a clip with a native frame rate of 29.97, and you change the frame rate in clip attributes to 23.976 to match the project, that clip will play back slower than its native frame rate in the sequence.

 Also keep in mind that the timecode of the clips within the Resolve project will no longer match the timecode embedded in the source file on disk.
 Since timecode is generated based on frame rate, changing the frame rate in Resolve will require new timecode to be generated for the source clips within the project.
 This is important to keep in mind as you start to change frame rates of your source clips.

 It’s important to note that changes to a clip’s timecode will cause audio sync issues if the audio file’s timecode is different from your project’s frame rate.
 Just changing frame rate with clip attributes will make the audio unusable.
 You should leave these types of clips and their audio at the native frame rate, and utilize frame interpolation instead (which will be covered later in a later section).

 Now let’s walk through the exact steps of changing clip attributes Resolve.
 Since we’ve already organized our clips into separate bins based on camera, it should be easy to find non-matching clips.